ianfnelson/blog.iannelson.uk/content/posts/2025-05-22-goodbye-notebooks/index.md

 - **Speed** — I type _much_ faster than I write, and my handwriting has never been what you'd call archival quality, more like an ECG during a wasp attack.

-- **Access** — Paper can't sync between device, share with colleagues or family, or ping you when you forget what past-you was supposed to remember.
+- **Access** — Paper can't sync between devices, share with colleagues or family, or ping you when you forget what past-you was supposed to remember.

 I wrote in notebooks for years.
 Then I spent much of the last two years painstakingly digitising the contents.
 That process alone should tell you everything.